-Boiled down, exams are predominantly memory tests.
+Exams are predominantly memory tests.
 These methods help boost memory by engaging the right brain as well as the left:

-Mnemonics - a way of remembering facts in a certain order.

-Use the first letters of a sequence and convert them into a song, sentence or rhyme.

-For example, the order of planets

-My Very Easy Method Just Speeds Up Naming Planets

-Making mnemonics funny, random (or even rude!) can make them more memorable!
+Mnemonics- a way of remembering facts in a certain order.Use the first letters of a sequence and convert them into a song, sentence or rhyme.For example, the order of planetsMy Very Easy Method Just Speeds Up Naming PlanetsMaking mnemonics funny, random (or even rude!) can make them more memorable!

+Raps/Songs - taking a memorable song and changing the words to it can be a brilliant way to remember it.
+Or, maybe create your own from scratch?
 Exercise - including revision into exercise can help memorise through association with movement (and keeps you fit!)
 For example, in a keep fit session, answer one question or give one definition in between sets of press-ups or star jumps.